 Steam coal Used to fuel steam engines.

-AnthraciteThis is the highest rank of coal.
+AnthraciteThis is the highest grade of coal.
 It is hard glossy black and it burns slowly with a smokeless flame.
 It consists of up to 95% carbon with low sulphur and particulate content.

 Coal was formed during the Carboniferous Period, which was from about 358.9 to about 298.9 million years ago.
 It was mainly formed from tree-like plants that grew in warm humid swamps: